 Two databases were considered for this study.
-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program database, and the National Cancer Database (NCDB)—jointly sponsored by the American College of Surgeons and the American Cancer Society.
+The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program database, and the National Cancer Database (NCDB).

 The SEER database is an authoritative data set created for use as an epidemiological tool to monitor the incidence and mortality of cancer in the United States.
 SEER collects patient demographics, tumor characteristics, and survival data from 17 regional registries throughout the U.S., representing 28 percent of the U.S. population.